 Iceland is allowing visitors from all countries worldwide, as long as they meet one of two requirements:

-- They’ve been fully vaccinated and can show proof, or
+- They’ve been fully vaccinated by an approved vaccine and can show proof, or

 - They’ve already recovered from the virus and can show proof of a positive PCR test, older than 14 days

 As of November 2021, the accepted vaccines are Pfizer, Moderna, AstraZeneca, Johnson & Johnson, Sinovac, and Sinopharm.

 If a tourist wants to come from a country outside the EU, let’s say Canada for example, and they have not been vaccinated or previously recovered from the virus, they are not eligible to enter Iceland at this time.

 Un-vaccinated, non-previously infected tourists from the EU might be able to enter.

 Iceland originally reopened for tourism to fellow EU nations in June 2020 and has stayed open since for EU travelers.
 Now in as of April 27, 2021, EU/EFTA nationals can still visit, as long as they’re not currently considered a ‘high-risk’ nation.